pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	Password (again):
 	Superuser created successfully.

-Great: that created both a User and an Author instance in the DB:
+Great: that created both a `User` and an `Author` instance in our DB.
+I am using [DB Browser for SQLite](https://sqlitebrowser.org) to query my local DB here:

 ![auth user]({filename}/images/django-rest-digital-ocean/auth_user.png)